(Update May, 2020: Unfortunately, Keywords Everywhere is no longer free. However, the rest of the article is still valid.)

 Personally, I’ve found many hidden gems for my blog content by doing this over and over again.

-Try it out — it’s very effective and completely free.
+Try it out — it’s very effective.

 Tools & Tricks To Speed Up The Process